The Papa Sylvest Mirliton Variety Background

 Miss Vivian is a mirliton grower extraordinaire.
 She had grown mirlitons for more than 60 years and had hundreds of feet of trellis and an advanced drainage system.
 She willingly shared her vast knowledge of the art of mirliton growing with me and donated several dozen Papa Sylvest sprouts to Mirliton.Org for other growers.

 Miss Vivian retired from farming but is still alive and active in 2024 at the age of 97 years old in Lafourche Parish.
-Her nephew, Alvin “Butch” Orgeron, has kept the variety going with his enormous trellis in Thibodeaux and is responsible for almost all the Papa Sylvest vines you see today in Louisiana.
+Her nephew, Alvin “Butch” Orgeron, has kept the variety going with his enormous trellis in Thibodaux and is responsible for almost all the Papa Sylvest vines you see today in Louisiana.

 Miss Vivian on her porch on the farm, 2010